MicrosoftDocs/win32/desktop-src/SecCrypto/certstoreprovfreefindctl.md

-﻿---
+---
-Description: 'Called when the certificate returned by the CertStoreProvFindCTL callback was not used, and thus released, in a subsequent call to CertStoreProvFindCTL.' ms.assetid: '04e62a4e-4542-4225-8750-fabbda5adf0d'
+Description: Called when the certificate returned by the CertStoreProvFindCTL callback was not used, and thus released, in a subsequent call to CertStoreProvFindCTL. ms.assetid: 04e62a4e-4542-4225-8750-fabbda5adf0d
-title: CertStoreProvFreeFindCTL callback function
+title: CertStoreProvFreeFindCTL callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CertStoreProvFreeFindCTL callback function